 - If you successfully stamped the document, you be taken to a page with the button Close Post Stamping Document Closure Screen.
 It doesn’t look like it, but when you see that button, you are done!
 Your authorization has been submitted.
 You don’t even have to click the button again (but you can if you want).

 - In the case of authorizations, your travel will be approved by the TTS travel team once you have secured approval from your authorizing official.
 Ensure this is complete by 3:30 PM Eastern, else your travel will not be approved until the next business day.
 If you require approval after business hours, see the guide for after-hours and emergency travel here.

 *For vouchers, your travel will be approved within 3-5 business days.

-- Once you have been approved by the TTS travel team, you should recieve a notification from Concur.
-Please note that in most cases, government contract airfare does not ticket until 72 hours before departure, so you may not recieve official confirmation of your itinerary until then.
-Don’t worry about this, the TTS travel team is not aware of any situations where approved travelers have not been issued tickets :)
+- Once you have been approved by the TTS travel team, you should receive a notification from Concur.
+Please note that in most cases, government contract airfare does not ticket until 72 hours before departure, so you may not receive official confirmation of your itinerary until then.
+Don't worry about this, the TTS travel team is not aware of any situations where approved travelers have not been issued tickets :)

 *For vouchers, reimbursement will be issued to your personal account and travel card 3-5 business days after travel team approval.
 For issues with reimbursement, read on more here

 Once your authorization is approved and ticketed, you might want to take a look at what to expect while traveling!